Jaap Marais: Fighting against reform and the dismantling of Apartheid (1982-1994)

-Under the leadership of Marais, the HNP challenged the policy of the National Party to negotiate with the African National Congress and South African Communist Party.
-He tried in vain to obtain the co-operation of the CP.
-He proposed a Volksfront, being a coalition of all the right-wing organisations with one objective; to stop president FW De Klerk from handing over the reins of government to the African National Congress.
-Instead, in 1992, a Volksfront was created from the ranks of the Conservative Party, and after 1993 led by Constand Viljoen.
+Under the leadership of Marais, the HNP challenged the policy of the National Party to negotiate with the African National Congress and the South African Communist Party.
+He proposed a Volksfront: a coalition of right-wing organisations with the objective of stopping President FW De Klerk from handing over the reins of government to the African National Congress.
+In 1992, a Volksfront was created from the ranks of the Conservative Party and led by Constand Viljoen after 1993.

-In July 1993, in an open letter, Marais demanded a whites-only election from president De Klerk.
-In the same letter, Marais put it to De Klerk that Afrikaners did not give De Klerk a mandate in the March 1992 referendum "for their downfall and suicide".
-Marais wrote to De Klerk that "hundreds of thousands of Afrikaners regarded De Klerk's actions as treason, and are "disgusted by the fall of moral standards and political deceit which [De Klerk’s] regime represented".
-Marais was of the opinion that De Klerk would lose "every by-election in the run up to a general election" in which De Klerk and the National Party "would be smashed".
-In September 1993 Marais repeated his request, again by open letter.
-This time Marais accused De Klerk and his cronies of being "retarded (slow) communists", in the sense that they were handing concession after concession to the ANC/SACP alliance.
-Marais further rhetorically asked De Klerk: "How would a "hidden" communist South African head of state have acted differently than you have done since February 1990?"
+In July 1993, in an open letter, Marais demanded a whites-only election from President De Klerk.
+In the same letter, Marais claimed that Afrikaners did not give De Klerk a mandate in the March 1992 referendum.
+Marais wrote to De Klerk that "hundreds of thousands of Afrikaners regarded De Klerk's actions as treason.
+Marais claimed that De Klerk would lose "every by-election in the run-up to a general election," in which De Klerk and the National Party "would be smashed".
+In September 1993 Marais repeated his request in another open letter.
+This time Marais accused De Klerk and his cronies of being "retarded (slow) communists", frequently conceding to the ANC/SACP alliance.